taylorwood/taylorwood.github.io/_posts/2018-05-10-clojure-logic.md

 ## Introduction

-Logic and constraint-based programming interest me, which might explain why I like writing SQL queries so much.
+Logic and constraint-based programming interest me, which might explain why I enjoy SQL so much.
-The idea that you can describe a problem declaratively and have a program give you an exhaustive set of answers is a bit mindblowing.
+I like the idea of describing a problem declaratively and having a computer give an exhaustive set of answers.
-For some problems, a "mechanical" solution might require much more code, and maybe much more complex code.
+For some problems, a "mechanical" solution might require much more code, and maybe much more complexity.
-I love trying to think about solutions in this way, even if logic programming isn't always the most appropriate solution.

 See [this primer](https://github.com/clojure/core.logic/wiki/A-Core.logic-Primer) for basics, but I'll say here the basic starting point for core.logic is usually the `run*` or `run` form, with binding(s) that you want to solve for:
 ```clojure